Shelby219/Your-Thrift-Co./README.md

 ### Nice to have features not yet implemented

 - User has many :comments, through :items
-- Item has many :comments, dependent: :destroy #item.comments.create(comment_params) will work
+- Item has many :comments, dependent: :destroy
 - Comment belongs to :User
 - Comment belongs to :Item